projectceladon/celadon-documentation/source/getting-started/on-vm.rst

     With the above setup, PCI controllers, which are part of the same IOMMU group as the audio controller, will also be pass-through to the guest.
     For example, if the Ethernet controller and the audio controller are in the same IOMMU group, the Ethernet controller will be moved to the guest.
 Thus if you are connecting to the host via Ethernet, the network accesses to the host will be drop.
-Since the Android guest has accesses to the Ethernet controller, you can connect to it using the command:
+Since the Android guest has accesses to the Ethernet controller, you can connect to it using the following
+    command:

     .. code-block:: bash